matomo-org/developer-documentation/docs/5.x/tagmanager/testing.md

 The tests will create a database named `tracker_tests` and store various tracking requests in this DB.

-## Running PHP tests
+## Running tests

-To run a test, either open `https://matomo.example.com/tests/javascript/` in a browser or execute `phantomjs testrunner.js` on the command line.
-You can download PhantomJS here: [http://phantomjs.org/](http://phantomjs.org/)
+To run a test, either open `https://matomo.example.com/tests/javascript/` in a browser or execute `./console tests:run-js` on the command line.

 ## Creating a test